Melania In Brown Leather Skirt For Turkey Pardon Ceremony, Trump Jokes He Won’t Revoke Obama Pardons [Video]

 First Lady Melania Trump chose to wear an orange turtleneck sweater, a multi-colored coat with a flower theme, and a brown leather skirt for the turkey pardoning ceremony on Tuesday, November 21.
 Melania had just been seen on Monday, November 20 hanging out with Barron Trump as they accepted the White House Christmas tree.
 Melania and Barron returned to the public eye one day later, standing with the president to continue a turkey-pardoning tradition that has gone on for 70 years now.

 President Donald Trump asked how heavy the turkey named Drumstick was before asking if he was allowed to touch the bird.
 Drumstick weighed 36 pounds, he was told.
-Trump said he felt like such a good person as he stroked the turkey and squawked about saving the life of the bird.
+Trump said he felt like such a good person as he stroked the turkey and squawked about saving the life of the bird, as reported by Vanity Fair.
 Trump noted that the very first president who took part in the turkey-presenting ceremony years ago did not pardon the turkey.
 Trump called former President Harry Truman a “tough cookie,” but said that he would be nicer to the turkeys in peril.

 Trump joked that he would not revoke the executive order that former President Barack Obama enacted years ago when Obama pardoned two other turkeys, Tater and Tot.